kireet13/MostActiveCookie/README.md

 java -jar MostActiveCookie-1.0-SNAPSHOT-jar-with-dependencies.jar -d 2018-12-08 -f file.csv

-- Jar file and code base is attached with the mail itself
+- Jar file and code base is attached here only.
-- Make sure the file is present in the same path as jar file.
+- Make sure the csv file is present in the same path as jar file.